Korkuttum/tuya_scale/README.md

-# Tuya Scale Custom Integration for Home Assistant
+# Tuya Smart Scale Custom Integration for Home Assistant

 This integration is designed to retrieve weight (in kilograms) and other sensor data from a smart scale device that is not supported by the official Tuya integration in Home Assistant.